artsy/eigen/docs/adding_a_new_route.md

 ### Context specific app routes

 Context specific app routes in Eigen are routes that are part of an independent [NavigationContainer](https://reactnavigation.org/docs/navigation-container/).
-All routes using defined inside a `NavigationContainer` context will receive a [navigation](https://reactnavigation.org/docs/navigation-prop/) and [route](https://reactnavigation.org/docs/glossary-of-terms/#route-prop) props which allow you to navigate through the different screens in a stack, listen to navigation events and also send params.
+All routes defined inside a `NavigationContainer` context will receive a [navigation](https://reactnavigation.org/docs/navigation-prop/) and [route](https://reactnavigation.org/docs/glossary-of-terms/#route-prop) props which allow you to navigate through the different screens in a stack, listen to navigation events and also send params.

-Example of situations where to use an independent navigation container
+Example of situations where we should use an independent navigation container

-- You are adding a new screen within a route that can be only accessed through a link at that route and is only app available and it doesn't make sense to deep link the users into it or navigate through it from somewhere else.
+- The screen you are adding is displaying content that can only be understood within a specific screen context.

   Examples: